fastmicroservices/batch-generator/README.md

 ### Hash

-Turns a seed into a code, in such a way that even very similar seeds generate abherrantly different hashes.
+Turns a message into a code, in such a way that even very similar seeds generate abherrantly different hashes.
 Offers a 256-bit hex value.

 ### Reencode